Ditton Park: History and architecture

 Ditton Park belonged to the crown in the reign of Queen Elizabeth I and is in the ancient parish of Stoke Poges.
 It then belonged to Sir Ralph Winwood and passed to Ralph Montagu, 1st Duke of Montagu, through marriage.
 The direct precursor to the present house was probably built around the early 1600s and was taken down as damaged by fire in 1812.

 The earlier house here was crenellated or fortified by John de Moleyns in 1331.
 In it or a later house, then a royal residence, the infant Princess Mary passed the autumn of 1517.
 It was enlarged at various times and is said to have been rebuilt by Sir Ralph Winwood in the early 17th century.
+Winwood improved the gardens and filled in the moat.
 The small building near the south-east corner of the park, formerly a chantry, became a chapel by 1925 served by the vicar of Datchet, since a few years later disused.